 Uncomplicating the Complicated in All Aspects of Business, Corporate and Real Estate Law.

-Practice areas & skills: Mediation, Landlord & Tenant, Arbitration, Litigation, Real Estate
+Practice areas & skills: Arbitration, Landlord & Tenant, Mediation, Litigation, Real Estate

 Review: “I am a small business owner and having Ms. Orr, a trustworthy, honest attorney on my side has taken so much stress off of me.
 I feel comfortable going to her for various legal issues and advice.
 She has helped me with ...

 Practice areas & skills: Arbitration, Contracts & Agreements, Litigation, Business

 Review: “I had the honor of being represented by Mr. Mack not too long ago in a very ugly divorce/custody case.
 I cannot say enough things about him, but just for starters: 1) He's COMPLETELY ethical (which seems to be a rare ...

 Practice areas & skills: Arbitration, Contracts & Agreements, Family, Mediation